We need to set OpenFOAM configurations, preProcessing.sh, and runScript.py for DAFoam optimization.

 self.connect("mesh.x_aero0", "geometry.x_aero_in")

-# need to manually connect the x_aero0 between the geometry component and the cruise
+# need to manually connect the x_aero0 between the geometry component and the scenario1

 # scenario group